Tsushima Island: Feudal period

 Tsushima became one of the major bases of the Wokou, Japanese pirates, also called wakō, along with Iki and Matsuura.
-Due to repeated pirate raids, the Goryeo and Joseon at times placated the pirates by establishing trade agreements as well as negotiating with the Ashikaga shogunate and its deputy in Kyūshū and at other times used force to neutralize the pirates.
+Due to repeated pirate raids, Korea's Goryeo and Joseon at times placated the pirates by establishing trade agreements as well as negotiating with the Ashikaga shogunate and its deputy in Kyūshū and at other times used force to neutralize the pirates.
 In 1389, General Pak Wi of Goryeo wiped out Wokou on the island of Tsushima.